 Keep listening watch on VHF channel 12 upon approaching the harbour.

-The actual entrance is made between St Ann's head to the West.
-The promontory is topped by a conspicuous lighthouse shown in the photo gallery.
-To the east lies Sheep Island at 36 m tall and Rat Island at 23 m tall, lying off Studdock Point and East Blockhouse Point respectively.
-In the middle lies the appropriately named Middle Channel light structure.
+The actual entrance is made between St Ann's head to the West (The promontory is topped by a conspicuous lighthouse shown in the photo gallery) and, to the East, Sheep Island at 36 m tall and Rat Island at 23 m tall, lying off Studdock Point and East Blockhouse Point respectively.
+In the middle lies the appropriately named Middle Channel light structure Fl(3)G.7s18m8M.
 The East and West channels pass either side of this and are well buoyed, with the West channel being the deeper.

 In strong onshore conditions the East Channel is probably the best for small craft, and the shallows over Chapel Rocks and Mid-Channel Rocks should be avoided.

-Night entry is possible using the St.Ann's Head Lighthouse (Fl.WR.5s 48m 18/14M) the white sector of which will guide you to the West channel entrance.
+Night entry (a distinct possibility given the local distances and tides) is possible. using the St.Ann's Head Lighthouse (Fl.WR.5s 48m 18/14M) the white sector of which will guide you to the West channel entrance.
 Red sectors keep you away from Linney Head (although this doesn't totally cover the Turbot Bank).

-A set of leading lights can then be picked up, the rear one displayed on Warwick Point, the forward one on West Blockhouse Point.
-Following these inwards a further set of leading lights can be picked up, the rear one on Little Castle Head, and the forward one on great Castle Head.
+A set of leading lights can then be picked up, the rear one displayed on Watwick Point, the forward one on West Blockhouse Point.
+Following these inwards a further set of leading lights can be picked up, the rear one on Little Castle Head (Oc8s53m15M), and the forward one on great Castle Head (Oc.4s27m15M).
 The characteristics and arrangements are best seen on the charts.

 Added to the extensive lit buoyage, these sectored and leading lights make night entry relatively easy, but to save all confusion (as often happens in these situations), it is best to enter a carefully chosen and checked selection of waypoints into your GPS to get you in.